 Healthy diet and lifestyle choices are essential.
 Specific ayurvedic diets support our bodies to receive and maintain the benefits of the practice.
 Choosing an organic and untampered with, high pranic, nonviolent, doshic appropriate diet with limited processed food is recommended.
 For discipline meditators or anyone who wishes to maintain a yogic lifestyle, a sattvic diet is best.
 Our food is medicine and effects us on subtle levels.
 Creating a lifestyle that is healthy, surrounded by people that support our endeavors and environments that are uplifting is most favorable - being aware of the impressions that we take in through our senses as they create a strong imprint on us.

 Chanting, meditation, and yoga philosophy/scriptural study are necessary when practicing the vinyasa system, as vinyasa is not meant to stand alone, nor is it a complete system of yoga.
 They will also enrich our vinyasa practice adding more depth, and ignite a deeper connection and understanding of one's self.
 Traditionally, asana, pranayama and other physical cleanses are practiced to relieve bodily and mind disturbances, promote a healthy body that prepares and supports us for higher pranayama and meditation disciplines.
-Yoga Nidra is also a beneficial practice as is it one of the best ways to remove emotional disturbances that can get in the way of our other practices.
+Yoga Nidra is also a beneficial practice as is it one of the best ways to remove our emotional disturbances.

 The most important aspect of an asana practice is uniting the body-mind connection with proper breathing and concentration on the breath.
 While learning postures and getting comfortable in the practice, it may not flow so smooth at first, but eventually after dedication our practice becomes smooth and graceful.
 This takes time and patience - remembering as we establish our practice - we receive the most health, therapeutic and spiritual benefits when we consciously breath.